salgadev/syft-hacks/README.md

 # syft-hacks
-Security research on OpenMined repositories
+Security research on OpenMined repositories.
+Part of the OpenMined core security audit project.

 ## Getting started / how to replicate
 1. Download and install [VMWare Workstation](http://www.vmware.com/go/tryworkstation-win)